xzl01/ghc/docs/users_guide/profiling.rst

     will only be generated for those modules that were compiled with :ghc-flag:`-fhpc`, and the :command:`hpc` tool will only show information about those modules.

+.. ghc-flag:: -hpcdir⟨dir⟩
+    :shortdesc: Set the directory where GHC places ``.mix`` files.
+    :type: dynamic
+    :category: coverage

+    :default: .hpc

+    Override the directory where GHC places the HPC index (``.mix``) files used by ``hpc`` to understand program structure.

 The hpc toolkit
 ~~~~~~~~~~~~~~~